About the Local Plan

 National Planning Policy Framework (NPPF)

-However, because we had already reached the Regulation 19 stage, the new NPPF tells us that we should use the version of the NPPF that was published in September 2023.
+However, because we had already reached the Regulation 19 stage, the new NPPF allows us to progress the Local Plan under the previous version of the NPPF.
+These are known as transitional arrangements.

 The Local Plan has therefore been prepared in line with the NPPF that was published in September 2023.